niteeshbhat/WebresourceTrackPoC/example6/readme.txt

 Decoder extracts other samples according to the decode duration and sends them to the new window using postmessage.

-The init page has a script which listens to the message which is being sent using postmessage.
+The init page has a script which listens to the message which is being sent using postmessage and displays the message depending on the decode delta times.